divmain/js-seed/README.md

 A place for starting new front-end JS projects.
 Just clone and go.

-This project is agnostic towards your framework or implementation, but provides a straight-forward build-and-test stack to help you get started.
+This project is agnostic in regards to your framework or implementation, but provides a straight-forward build-and-test stack to help you get started.

 ## Quick Start